Cadmium (Cd): A heavy metal that accumulates in the environment.

 Chlorosis: Discoloration of normally green plant parts caused by disease, lack of nutrients, or various air pollutants.

-Cholinesterase: An enzyme found in animals that regulates nerve impulses by the inhibition of acetylcholine.
+Cholinesterase: An enzyme found in animals that regulate nerve impulses by the inhibition of acetylcholine.
 Cholinesterase inhibition is associated with a variety of acute symptoms such as nausea, vomiting, blurred vision, stomach cramps, and rapid heart rate.

 Chronic Effect: An adverse effect on a human or animal in which symptoms recur frequently or develop slowly over a long period of time.